-Potential conflicts of interest

-F.V.B. and P.M.T. received research grants for laboratory work about delafloxacin from Melinta Therapeutics and P.M.T. was a speaker for Menarini S.r.L. about delafloxacin.
-S.H.Z. reports no conflicts of interest relative to this manuscript.
+Potential conflicts of interest.
+F. V. B. is Research Director from the Belgian Fonds de la Recherche Scientifique (FRS-FNRS).
+F. V. B. and P. M. T. received research grants for laboratory work about delafloxacin from Melinta Therapeutics, and P. M. T. was a speaker for Menarini S.r.L. about delafloxacin.
+S. H. Z. reports no conflicts of interest relative to this manuscript.
+All authors have submitted the ICMJE Form for Disclosure of Potential Conflicts of Interest.
+Conflicts that the editors consider relevant to the content of the manuscript have been disclosed.